Information on email marketing for small and medium-sized businesses, online stores, and bloggers

 Another option, which is really more theoretical than anything else, is running your own email server.
 A quick cost/benefit analysis often makes this an unrealistic option for most small businesses.
 Sending out emails isn’t that much of a problem.
 However, if your email server doesn’t have a good sender reputation, your emails won’t be accepted by major email services such as Gmail, Yahoo, AOL, etc.

 If you want to take the easy way out, you can opt for a hosted email system.
 Here, the provider doesn’t only give you access to the newsletter software – it also takes care of maintenance as well as deliverability for you.
 You'll often get some templates to start with, too.
-These kinds of newsletter tools are our focus here at EmailToolTester:
+These kinds of newsletter tools are our focus here at EmailTooltester:

 > Here’s a list of newsletter providers that don’t require an additional email server.